-Embutido is a Filipino dish similar to a meatloft.
-It is a popular dish for potlucks or any gatherings.
-We make embutido all year round not just for the holidays.
-It looks complicated to prepare but honestly it is so easy to make.
-Preparation is tedious since too many cutting or slicing is involved.
-But once all the ingredients are cut and sliced it is a breeze to make this delicious embutido recipe.
+It looks complicated to prepare but in fact, it is so easy to make.
+Preparation is tedious since too many cutting and slicing is involved.
+When all the ingredients are prepared, it is a breeze to make this delicious embutido recipe.

 How to Make Embutido